omarhosny206/bill-reminder-cronjob/README.md

 This repository contains Kubernetes configuration files for setting up a CronJob to run a Spring Boot application called "bill-reminder-app."
 This application includes a command line runner bean that executes when the pod is created by the Kubernetes CronJob.
 The CronJob is scheduled to run at a specified interval to send bill reminders.

+## How Kubernetes CronJobs Work

+Kubernetes CronJobs automate tasks by creating Pods based on a predefined schedule.
+When a CronJob is scheduled to run, it creates a new Pod with the specified container image and runs the task.
+Once the task is completed, the Pod is terminated, ensuring that resources are efficiently managed in the cluster.
+CronJobs also offer features like retries and backoff limits, allowing you to control how tasks are executed and handle potential failures.

 ## Prerequisites

 Before you proceed, make sure you have the following prerequisites installed: